-Muscles contains water and the more muscle that you gain, the more water will be retained within your body.
+Muscles contain water and the more muscle that you gain, the more water will be retained within your body.

-After several week, your body will start to burn the fat off and your newly acquired muscle will make you look a whole lot leaner.
+After several weeks, your body will start to burn the fat off.
+And your newly acquired muscle will make you look a whole lot leaner.

 The ‘myth’ can become a reality when you are solely relying on veggies to meet your calorie intake and to build muscle at the same time.
-Bear in mind, that without enough calories in your diet, you will not gain any substantial muscle mass.
+Bear in mind, that without enough calories in your diet (and protein), you will not gain any substantial muscle mass.

-If you are a vegetarian complete veggies, nuts, seeds, grains and diary to create complete proteins are needed for muscle growth.
+If you are a vegetarian, then complete veggies, nuts, seeds, grains and dairy, along with complete proteins are needed for muscle growth.

-The normal intake of salt should be 1000-1500 mgs per day.
-Salt intake within this healthy range is essential like any other mineral, in that is required for health maintenance and helps with your looks.
+The normal intake of salt should be 1000-1500 mg per day.
+Salt intake within this healthy range is essential like any other mineral.
+It is required for health maintenance and helps with your looks.

 If you are lean but never get a pumped or vascular look when you exercise, then maybe you have a lack of salt in your diet.
 When you start to increase your RDA of salt you may retain water and feel bloated.